 Images and their usage in MLRun#

 Every release of MLRun includes several images for different usages.
 The build and the infrastructure images are described, and located, in the README.
-They are also published to dockerhub and quay.io.
+They are also published to DockerHub and quay.io.

 In this section